-- The models utilized in the current in-force Planning Assessment and one previous Planning Assessment in accordance with Requirement R1 and Measure M1. - The Planning Assessments performed since the last compliance audit in accordance with Requirement R2 and Measure M2. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R3 and Measure M3. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R4 and Measure M4. - The documentation specifying the criteria since the last compliance audit in accordance with Requirement R5 and Measure M5. - The documentation specifying the criteria or methodology utilized in support of its Planning Assessments since the last compliance audit in accordance with Requirement R6 and Measure M6. - The current, in force documentation for the agreement(s) on roles and responsibilities, as well as documentation for the agreements in force since the last compliance audit, in accordance with Requirement R7 and Measure M7.
+- The models utilized in the current in-force Planning Assessment and one previous Planning Assessment in accordance with Requirement R1 and Measure M1. - The Planning Assessments performed since the last compliance audit in accordance with Requirement R2 and Measure M2. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R3 and Measure M3. - The studies performed in support of its Planning Assessments since the last compliance audit in accordance with Requirement R4 and Measure M4. - The documentation specifying the criteria for acceptable System steady state voltage limits, post-Contingency voltage deviations, and transient voltage response since the last compliance audit in accordance with Requirement R5 and Measure M5. - The documentation specifying the criteria or methodology utilized in the analysis to identify System instability for conditions such as Cascading, voltage instability, or uncontrolled islanding in support of its Planning Assessments since the last compliance audit in accordance with Requirement R6 and Measure M6. - The current, in force documentation for the agreement(s) on roles and responsibilities, as well as documentation for the agreements in force since the last compliance audit, in accordance with Requirement R7 and Measure M7.